Advertisement

 Stats, I need stats.

-The C10 harbours a 69.9kWh battery for a claimed 260 miles of WLTP range.
-It’s powered by a single motor on the back axle - yep, it’s rear wheel drive - producing 215bhp and 236lb ft for 0-62mph in 7.5 seconds.
+The C10 harbours a 69.9kWh battery for a claimed 263 miles of WLTP range.
+It’s powered by a single motor on the back axle – yep, it’s rear wheel drive – producing 215bhp and 236lb ft for 0-62mph in 7.5 seconds.
 So nothing that’s likely to break the internet (do people still say that?), but power delivery is smooth and linear and at no point does the Leapmotor struggle to keep up with traffic.
 For more on how it drives, hit the Driving tab.

 One word of warning: while AC charging at 6.6kW (more than enough for an overnight top-up at home) is pretty common, DC rapid charging is capped at 84kW.
 This lags behind the class leaders, and means the C10 needs half an hour to go from 30 to 80 per cent capacity.
 Which means those visits to the service station will be that much less time or energy efficient.
+Time to break out the picnic area.

 What's the verdict?

 Having said that, there are clearly things the company needs to work on.
-For a start the handling isn’t terribly sophisticated, the efficiency is merely average and we have our doubts about how the suspension will cope with the dire state of some of our roads.
-Let’s see.
+The handling isn’t terribly sophisticated, the efficiency is merely average and the suspension struggles with the dire state of our roads.
+And if the organisation of the tech doesn’t put you off, the invasive nature of the various driver assistance systems almost certainly will.

 The Rivals